Dprof-in-tech/reward_app/README.md

-# Peer Protocol Contract
+# RewardApp Contract
-This repository contains Peer Protocol smart contract written in Cairo.
+This repository contains RewardAPP smart contract written in Cairo.

 ## Deployment
 - Cd into the contracts folder, run: `npm install` to install required dependencies.